alex-gamero/100-days-of-code/log.md

 **Thoughts**: It was a busy day, lots of classes, labs, and when I got home I had to finish a few things and then start on my class notes, but even so, it was a productive day.

+### Day 87: September 18, Thursday

+**Today's Progress**: Today I had Netwrk Programming class.
+We did a lot of theory today.

+**Thoughts**: It was a normal day, lots of classes and class notes, but I had time to relax after all the classes.